brianjbeach/chalice-unit-test/README.md

     return {'user': user_as_json}
 ```

-## Chalice Local Mode
+## Chalice local mode

-As you develop your application, you may want to experiment locally before deploying your changes.
-You can use chalice local to spin up a local HTTP server like this:
+As you develop your application, you can experiment locally before deploying your changes.
+You can use the **chalice local** command to spin up a local HTTP server, as follows.

 ```
 $ chalice local
 Serving on 127.0.0.1:8000
 ```

-Now we can test our application using curl. *Note: You will need to start a second shell.*
+Now we can test our application using cURL.

+*Note: You will need to start a second shell.*

 ```
 $ curl 127.0.0.1:8000
 {"hello": "world"}
 ```

 Local mode is great, but we want to automate testing to ensure all our tests run regularly.
-Next I'll create a python unit test to automate testing.
+Next, I'll create a Python unit test to automate testing.

-## Writing a Unit Test
+## Writing a unit test

 **pytest** is a framework that makes it easy to write unit tests.
 If you don't already have **pytest** installed, you can install it using pip.